Balance Druid Midnight Playstyle and Rotation Guide

 • Will excessive movement inhibit the full value of the cooldown?

-The fundamental idea behind Balance Druid cooldowns is to maximize your uptime of Eclipse while also making sure your Convoke The Spirits stays on cooldown, you don’t overcap charges of Celestial Alignment and you are overlapping your Force Of Nature casts with either Celestial Alignment or Eclipse.
+The fundamental idea behind Balance Druid cooldowns is to maximize the value of your casts in Eclipse, while also making sure your Convoke The Spirits stays on cooldown, and you don’t overcap charges of either Celestial Alignment or Eclipse.

-Keep in mind that to get full value of your cooldowns you should not use them at the end of a pull or in a pull with low target count unless you are overcapping on charges.
+Keep in mind that to get the full value of your cooldowns, you should not use them at the end of a pull or in a pull with low target count unless you are overcapping on charges.

 Movement and Positioning

-Dealing with movement, same as handling cooldowns, revolves heavily around planning ahead and being proactive.
+Dealing with movement and positioning as a Balance Druid, the same as handling cooldowns, revolves heavily around planning ahead and being proactive.
 You should try to be aware of what is going to happen in the particular fight 10-15 seconds ahead and already have a plan for how you’re going to deal with it.

 The general approach to dealing with movement is to let it dictate your Astral Power spending and generating, using instant casts like Starsurge or Starfall whenever you are forced to move; this is where the importance of planning comes in, because if you get caught out with a mechanic and you don’t have the Astral Power to spend you are potentially losing out on several casts worth of damage.